scylladb/scylladb/docs/troubleshooting/report-scylla-problem.rst

 Report a performance problem
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-If you are experiencing a performance issue when using Scylla, let us know and we can help.
+If you are experiencing a performance issue when using ScyllaDB, let us know and we can help.
 To save time and increase the likelihood of a speedy solution, it is important to supply us with as much information as possible.

 Include the following information in your report:

-* Complete :ref:`Scylla Doctor Vitals <report-scylla-problem-scylla-doctor>`
+* Complete :ref:`ScyllaDB Doctor Vitals <report-scylla-problem-scylla-doctor>`
 * A `Server Metrics`_ Report
 * A `Client Metrics`_ Report
 * The contents of your tracing data.
 See :ref:`Collecting Tracing Data <tracing-collecting-tracing-data>`.